Modyo customers with a support contract can report the vulnerability directly through the Modyo Support Center, issuing a security incident.

 How Modyo rewards you?

 It’s in our plans, but we don’t have a bug bounty program currently.
-Instead, if you accept it, we’ll put you in our future Hall of Fame section of this guide under the name or nickname of your choice.
+Instead, if you accept it, we’ll put you in our Hall of Fame section of this guide under the name or nickname of your choice.

 You need to get our permission before disclosing an issue publicly.
 We’ll only consider your public disclosure request after we’ve fixed the reported vulnerability.